-A water birth is a birthing method which allows you to deliver your baby in a large pool of warm water.
+A water birth allows you to deliver your baby in a large pool of warm water.
 This birthing plan offers increased comfort and better outcomes for labor and birth.

 There are many more benefits to water birth, including:

-- Pain and Anxiety Relief: The warm water can reduce stress-related hormones and increase the body’s production of natural endorphins.
+The warm water can reduce stress-related hormones and increase the body’s production of natural endorphins.
 These endorphins act as mood stabilizers and pain-inhibitors to decrease stress, pain, and anxiety.
-When the mother feels more relaxed, she is better able to focus on the birth of her child.
+When the parent feels more relaxed, they are better able to focus on the birth of her child.

-- Buoyancy: Water makes you feel lighter and reduces feelings of pressure.
+Water makes you feel lighter and reduces feelings of pressure.
 Weight reduction allows your body to find a more comfortable laboring position.
 Buoyancy is also linked to more efficient uterine contractions and improved blood circulation.
-This translates into more oxygen for mother and baby.
+This translates into more oxygen for parent and baby.

-- Better Movement: Because the mother is lighter in the water, she is more able to find a comfortable labor position.
+Because the birthing person is lighter in the water, they are more able to find a comfortable labor position.
 What’s more, the freedom of movement can decrease the sensation of pain

-- Lower Blood Pressure: Blood pressure can spike due to increased anxiety.
-With the immersion of a water birth, the mother is generally calmer, lowering the chance of increased blood pressure.
+Blood pressure can spike due to increased anxiety.
+With the immersion of a water birth, the parent is generally calmer, lowering the chance of increased blood pressure.

-- Increased Energy: While you won’t want to make plans to run a marathon right after you deliver, we see an increase in energy for women who choose water births in the later stages of labor.
-Increased buoyancy — caused by the water — means you don’t need to support your body’s full weight and gives you the ability to enjoy a relaxing float in between contractions.
+While you won’t want to make plans to run a marathon right after you deliver, we see an increase in energy for those who choose water births in the later stages of labor.

-Despite a large number of benefits, we never recommend having a water birth without the help of a practiced professional, such as a midwife or doula.
-During our assistance with your water birth, we properly sterilize the environment and frequently check for signs of complications.
+Despite a large number of benefits, we never recommend having a water birth without the help of a practiced professional, such as a midwife.
+We’ll properly sterilize the environment and frequently check for signs of complications.

 Is Water Birth Right for You?

-We only deliver low-risk pregnancies at the Wasatch Midwifery and Wellness Birth Center, as we constantly monitor you and your baby for unexpected complications.
-A few reasons why you may not be a good candidate for a water birth include conditions like preeclampsia, diabetes, birthing multiples, premature births, large babies, or an existing infection.
+We only deliver low-risk pregnancies at the Wasatch Midwifery + Wellness Birth Center.
+We constantly monitor you and your baby for unexpected complications.
+You may not be a good candidate for a water birth if you have conditions such as preeclampsia, diabetes, birthing multiples, premature births, large babies, or an existing infection.